The Echidna

 The Echidna is a weekday newsletter with a difference.
 Featuring the wit and insight of celebrated Australian journalists Garry Linnell and John Hanscombe, with the whimsical cartoons of Fiona Katauskas.

-Everything you need to know about a double dissolution.
+Everything you need to know about the 1975 dismissal.

-Explore political cartoons in Behind the Lines exhibitions online.
+Hear audio descriptions of political cartoons from Behind the Lines exhibitions.

 We love talking to new venues about hosting our Behind the Lines political cartoon exhibition.